huseyinkozan/toradex-docker-yocto-builder/Readme.md

   ./tools/create-tmp-dirs.sh  /disk-path-that-have-lots-of-space  tmp-dir-name
   ```
   Path should have at least 60GB disk space.
-You may want to check `.env` file before use. ls
+You may want to check `.env` file before use.

   If you are planning to use multiple builders, you should consider sharing downloads dir with `MY_YOCTO_DOWNLOADS` variable.
 * Build container: